shakebugs/shake-docs/docs/android/silent-reports.md

 // highlight-start
 private ShakeReportData createShakeReportData() {
   return new ShakeReportData() {
-    /* From SDK Version 12.0 Quick facts are deprecated, so they're set to return null in this code example. */
-    @Override
-    public String quickFacts() {
-    }
     @Override
     public List<ShakeFile> attachedFiles() {
       List<ShakeFile> shakeFiles = new ArrayList<>();